 West also accidentally killed an elephant with LSD.

-Well, he's talking about the government having brain control ray guns, and the vibrational pattern of them or whatever is identical to what is now 5G.
+Well, he's talking about the government having brain control ray guns and the vibrational pattern of them or whatever is identical to what is now 5G.

 So they're putting in 5G towers everywhere so they can control everyone's emotions.

-I mean, that seems like a simple, if you can control everybody's emotions and everybody's happy who's working better and doing all that better stuff and having better relationships, fucking, if you're going to be evil, why not do it the right way?
+Hey, I mean, that seems like a simple, if you can control everybody's emotions and everybody's happy who's working better and doing all that better stuff and having better relationships.

 If you're someone who doesn't necessarily believe in religious stuff, you might hear this as a racist using over-the-top religious imagery to plead with people to stop trying to fight racism.